-Pursuant to the Accountability of Tax Dollars Act of 2002, we have audited the accompanying financial statements of the Appalachian Regional Commission (ARC), which comprise the balance sheets as of September 30, 2022 and 2021; the related statements of net cost, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements (hereinafter referred to as the financial statements).
+Pursuant to the Accountability of Tax Dollars Act of 2002, we have audited the accompanying financial statements of the Appalachian Regional Commission (ARC), which comprise the balance sheets as of September 30, 2023 and 2022; the related statements of net costs, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements (hereinafter referred to as the financial statements).

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Appalachian Regional Commission as of September 30, 2022 and 2021, and its net cost of operations, changes in net position, and budgetary resources for the fiscal years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Appalachian Regional Commission as of September 30, 2023 and 2022, and its net costs, changes in net position, and budgetary resources for the fiscal years then ended in accordance with accounting principles generally accepted in the United States of America.